gsasvary/me/set1/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
-THis week I learnt how to print Hello World! and clone a copy of the me repo.
-At first, it was overwhelming but once I began following the steps it became easier to understand.
-I am still not extremely sure what everything means yet but I am looking forward to learning more and beginning to understand better.
+This week I learnt how to print Hello World! as well as how to clone a copy of the me repo.
+At first, the process was overwhelming but once I began following the steps it became easier to understand.
+I am still not overly sure what everything means yet but I am looking forward to learning more and beginning to understand better.
+We had to run tests and pass them by typing python ../course/set1/tests.py